BarisAlbayrakIEEE/VectorTree/README.md

 The member functions and the iterators of VectorTree are tested hardly using gtest library.
 See ../test directory for the test results.

-VectorTree is tested against std::vector and a primitive persistent vector using google benchmark library.
+VectorTree is tested against std::vector and the primitive persistent vector described above using google benchmark library.
 See ([benchmark.pdf](benchmark.pdf)) in ../build/bin directory for the discussions on the results of the benchmark.

 ## 4. Approach